joinpursuit/Pursuit-Core-iOS-PhotoJournal-Assignment/README.md

 ## Requirements:

 - use a collection view to display photo journals
-- first view controller consists on a bottom toolbar that has an "+" button
+- first view controller consists of a bottom toolbar that has an "+" button
 - when the user presses on the "+" button a modal view controller is presented
 - this modal view controller has a textview, an image view, and a bottom toolbar
-- the bottom toolbar has a "Photo Library" uibarbuttonitem and "cameara" button
+- the bottom toolbar has a "Photo Library" uibarbuttonitem and "cameara" uibarbuttonitem
-- if the user has an iPhone device, pressing on the cameara should allow them to take a photo for their journal
+- if the user has an iPhone device, pressing on the camera should allow them to take a photo for their journal
-- the modal view controller alos has a cancel and save uibarbuttonitem in the top toolbar
+- the modal view controller also has a cancel and save uibarbuttonitem in the top toolbar
 - pressing save should save the photo journal to the uers's collection of photo journals
-- upon pressing save in the modal view controller the view gets dismissed and shows the user the recently saved photo journal along with all other photo journals presently saved.
+- upon pressing save in the modal view controller, the view gets dismissed and shows the user their recently saved photo journal.

 ## Photo Journal modifications